DavidLichtenberger/reaper-csurf-us2400/readme.md

 When entering Channel Strip Mode (Chan Mode for short) you can select the FX chain of one track using the Track Select buttons – your existing track selection stays active, a blinking Track Select button indicates the selected FX chain.

 In this mode the rotary encoders are used for FX parameters.
-The function auf Aux and Bank buttons changes, so you can step through your parameters and through you FX chain, insert new FX, delete FX and move them up and down the chain using the Aux buttons in this mode (see details below).
+The function auf Aux and Bank buttons changes, so you can step through your parameters and through you FX chain, insert new FX, delete FX and move them up and down the chain using the Aux buttons in this mode (details under [Hardcoded Functions](#hardcoded-functions)).

 Due to the way many VST plugins are coded, the parameters will not appear in the same order on the US-2400 as they do in the Graphical User Interface of the plug-in – nothing I can do about that.

 You can use Reapers option to switch to a basic UI (the UI button on the top left of the FX window) – the parameter order in this view will match the one of the US-2400 (thanks, Nardberr!).

-Or you can use the **Scribble Strip Window** (see below).
+Or you can use the [Scribble Strip Window](#scribble-strip-window).

 [Back to Top](#contents)